PhilGrunewald/MeterData/README.md

 Participation
 -------------

 The electricity recorder is scheduled to automatically switch on and start recording at 5pm on a given day of the week (Monday to Sunday).
-The devices are therefore charged, configured and sent six days in prior to the study day, such that their next start-up is the recording day.
+The devices are therefore charged, configured and sent six days prior to the study day, such that their next start-up is the recording day.
 Participating households receive the envelope 2-4 days prior to their chosen date.

 The envelope contains:

 - A note with instructions explaining the content of the parcel and next steps (Figure 5)
 - An activity recorder (Figure 6) for each household member aged 8 or above
 - A booklet with instruction for the activity recorder (see [booklet.pdf](./booklet.pdf))
-- An electricity recorder - (Figure 11)
+- An electricity recorder (Figure 11)
 - A prepaid return envelope

 ![The letter with instructions sent out as part of the parcel](images/letter.pdf)

-Before January 2017 participants received a paper diary (see [diary.pdf](./diary.pdf)).
+Before January 2017 participants received a paper diary instead of an activity recorder (see [diary.pdf](./diary.pdf)).

 Activity and electricity recordings are taken over a 28 hour period starting at 5pm, thus capturing two of the typically most energy intensive periods between 5pm and 7pm.
 We refer to this 28 hour period as a 'study day' (even though it has 4 more hours than a day).